 Hoboken Days #19—Amanda Peet

-The director, by now, must have figured I knew something about still photography and asked me to shoot a roll or two of Ms. Peet in character.
+The director must have figured I knew something about photography and asked me to shoot a roll or two of Ms. Peet in character.
 My dream of having my pictures in a film (thinking Eyes of Laura Mars with photos by Rebecca Blake) was about to be realized.
 Fingers crossed.
 Alas, I don’t recall a print order, so there went that fantasy.
 But time has passed, one actor earned fame and fortune—then along came this website and Instagram to showcase a few images taken some three decades ago.

 Fast forward, I recently watched Ms. Peet and Jon Hamm in Your Friends & Neighbors.
 Brilliant series, riveting story, wonderful characters, great acting—I smell multiple Emmys.
 Almost thirty years later, she’s just as captivating—if not more so.